mpazaryna/edison/README.md

 ### Recommended Approach

-For optimal experience with AI coding assistants (like Cursor or Windsurf):

 1. Clone the entire repository to maintain the full context
 2. Open **individual folders** in separate windows of your editor/AI tool when working on specific projects
 3. This provides focused context for AI tools while maintaining the benefits of the monorepo structure